mtstickney/mtstickney.github.com/content/blog/20200519-http_hostnames.md

 ```

 You can see the priority of hostnames with some carefully-crafted
 requests (response headers have been trimmed for brevity).
+Note that
+technically, HTTP requests must use `\r\n` for line-endings; I've left
+out the shell chicanery necessary to do that for readability.
+Fortunately, nginx tolerates plain linefeed line endings, so this
+will work with nginx as-is.

 Baseline request with `Host` header for unknown and known virtualhosts:
 ```